iOS-Saigon/jarvis-backend/database_schema_and_api.md

 ### Theater

 Theater's are the places where movies are played.
-A theater can have a name etc.
+A theater can have a name, address etc.

 #### Attributes

 name
+address

 ### Screening